Blind Tom Wiggins: Custody battle

 In this phase of his career, Tom usually introduced himself onstage in the third person, imitating the pronouncements of his various managers from years past.
 He talked about his mental state with a characteristic lack of self-awareness.
-He had been diagnosed as non compos mentis by a doctor, and in his foggy netherworld the phrase was a matter of personal pride.
-Willa Cather described the poignance of one such concert: "It was a strange sight to see him walk out on stage with his own lips—another man's words—introduce himself and talk quietly about his own idiocy.
+He had been diagnosed as non compos mentis by a doctor, and seemed to take the phrase as a matter of personal pride.
+Willa Cather described the poignancy of one such concert: "It was a strange sight to see him walk out on stage with his own lips—another man's words—introduce himself and talk quietly about his own idiocy.
 There was insanity, a grotesque horribleness about it that was interestingly unpleasant.
 One laughs at the man's queer actions, and yet, after all, the sight is not laughable.
 It brings us too near to the things that we sane people do not like to think of."

 Tom was still traveling, and presumably still performing, in 1894.
 On July 5 of that year, he arrived in Grand Junction, Colorado, on his way eastward from California.
 The trainmen at that place were on strike against the railroads as part of the Pullman Strike, and Tom was stuck in town until July 9, when he continued eastward via the Colorado Midland Railroad.

 After being dogged by incessant legal challenges to her custodianship of Tom, Eliza took Tom off the concert circuit in the mid-1890s.